willhowes/makers_portfolio_and_notes/week_5.md

 ## Daily Goals

+### Wednesday
+1. Understand how encapsulation works in Javascript

+2. Have a look at closures

 ### Tuesday
 1. Understand Javascript objects and prototypes and how these differ from using classes in Ruby.
 * Achieved by: